KLab-AI3/auto-saed/README.md

 # About This Repository

-This repository contains code associated with the HPEC 2023 paper: *Automated Indexing Of TEM Diffraction Patterns Using Machine Learning*.
+This repository contains code/results associated with the HPEC 2023 paper: *Automated Indexing Of TEM Diffraction Patterns Using Machine Learning*.
 The **/data/** directory contains all test data classification and true labels for each model trained as well as the overall accuracy and F1-score tabular data.
 The **/figs_and_notebooks/** directory holds two figures from the paper and the Python notebooks used to create them.
 The **/models/** directory holds the Python scripts used to train and test the models.

 # Questions